jepler/dashing/README.md

     contours.
 For each dash or dot in the resulting hatch, Cb is called with the output segment.

+`parse_numbers(std::string line)`: Read a comma and/or space-separated
+    sequence of numbers into a vector

-Other items in the header file are implementation details.
+Other items in the header files are implementation details.

 ## Demo program